LiJiaqi96/scRecover/README.md

 *2019-05-17*

 1. More flexible control of parallel options.
-Users could choose to run parallel computation on pre-imputation methods or scRecover, respectively.
+Users could choose to run parallel computation on pre-imputation methods and scRecover, respectively.

 2. Involve more pre-imputation methods in this pipeline.